-- Data covering supply, demand and prices in the short-term vacation rental market obtained from AirDNA and Key Data. - Prior visitor profile survey research completed by Visit Greater Palm Springs. - Transient Occupancy Tax data for vacation rentals was obtained from the respective municipalities, budget documents, and Tourism Economics estimates. - Industry data on employment, wages and sales from the U.S. Census, the Bureau of Economic Analysis, and the Bureau of Labor Statistics.
+- Data covering supply, demand and prices in the short-term vacation rental market obtained from AirDNA and Key Data. - Prior visitor profile survey research completed by Visit Greater Palm Springs. - Transient Occupancy Tax data for vacation rentals was obtained from the respective municipalities, budget documents, and Tourism Economics estimates. - Industry data on employment, wages and sales were obtained from the U.S. Census, the Bureau of Economic Analysis (BEA), and the BLS.

-2 Key Findings: Coachella Valley
+Key Findings: Coachella Valley